The Importance of Financial Literacy and How to Improve It

 Practice Smart Money Habits Daily

-• Paying bills on time to build a good credit score.
+• Paying bills on time to build a strong credit history.

 • Investing early and consistently for long-term growth.